vaido-world/the-zeitgeist-movement-defined-online/README.md

 An example:
 https://vaido.world/the-zeitgeist-movement-defined-online/#pfb4:~:text=system.%20While%20scarcity%20in%20absolute%20terms,of%20the%20market%20system's%20allocation%20methods.

+#### Update:
+It happens that Highlighting of the words might not happen most of the time.
+That might be due to %20 (whitespace) encoding that is automatically added.

 ### A small issue that I noticed
 Selecting a paragraph and trying to generate a link from that, sometimes might not work out for some reasons.
 Instead it is better to select as smaller portion and then try again.